ft-interactive/Freezer/readme.md

  0. You'll need node
  1. Clone this repository
  2. `npm install`
- 3. To archive a site run the script with the follwing arguments
+ 3. To archive a site run the script with the following arguments
    *  `--siteroot` the root URL of the site
    *  `--out` the local directory to which files will be written
    *  `--initial` you can add aditional links to spider if they are not accesible from the root of your site.
    *  `--rewrite` create an .htaccess file to redirect urls without extensions to .html files

 example:
 ```